DevDocentiELIS/HoloCalls/README.md

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 - see the LICENSE file for details.

 ## Contributions
 Contributions are welcome.
 Please fork the project and submit a pull request with your features.